kaz-utashiro/App-Greple-xlate/README.md

 **Greple** **xlate** module find desired text blocks and replace them by the translated text.
 Currently DeepL (`deepl.pm`) and ChatGPT (`gpt3.pm`) module are implemented as a back-end engine.
-Experimental support for gpt-4 is also included.
+Experimental support for gpt-4 and gpt-4o are also included.

 If you want to translate normal text blocks in a document written in the Perl's pod style, use **greple** command with `xlate::deepl` and